Nike Mercurial Superfly 7 review

 Another upgrade from the previous generation is improved soleplate.
 It now incorporates a new ‘AeroTrak’ spine, which makes the soleplate stiffer and more responsive.

 It offers a greater spring-back, increasing your speed, agility as well as motion on the field.
-The soleplate reacts as soon as you do.

 I found when cutting corners or pushing forward for a sprint, it offered a little more traction and aggressiveness compared to the last generation.